jbcodeforce/aws-studies/docs/infra/storage.md

 File storage is ideal when you require centralized access to files that need to be easily shared and managed by multiple host computers.
 Typically, this storage is mounted onto multiple hosts, and requires file locking and integration with existing file system communication protocols.

-File storage systems are often supported with a network attached storage (NAS) server
+File storage systems are often supported with a network attached storage (NAS) servers.

 ## Block Storage